 In a globalised world, forward-looking social issues demand a way of thinking that is networked at international level.
 Within the framework of cooperation ventures, research and exhibition projects are given a clear international orientation.

-- Gender-informed exhibition and education
+- Gender-informed action

 We see it as our responsibility to contribute to gender balance in science and technology and to promote the deconstruction of stereotypes.
+This commitment is reflected in the museum’s collection strategy, exhibition and educational concepts and operations.